Shaylin-8bit/Hashs/ExtKComp/README.md

 * Third, this hash hasn't been put through rigorous testing yet, and there are almost certainly bugs in it that I haven't found yet.

 <p>
     Given the above, please do not trust this hash to work in production code.
-I've written it for my eduacation, hopefully to inspire others, and just for the fun of it.
-I can't guarentee it will work consistently, effeciently, or at all.
+I've written it for my education, hopefully to inspire others, and just for the fun of it.
+I can't guarantee it will work consistently, efficiently, or at all.
 </p>

 <p>
-    All that being said, I hope to continue work on and imporove it as time goes on.
+    All that being said, I hope to continue work on and improve it as time goes on.
 Please provide feedback if you see a bug or just something that can be done better!
 </p>